HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ![Configure Database](../../assets/images/AddNewDatabase.png)

 !!!note
-    You can set the **Maximum Access Level** of the scope to control the maximum access anyone using the scope should have to prevent applications from inheriting a user's access rights when that user grants app access on their behalf.
+    You can set the **Maximum Access Level** of the scope to control the maximum access anyone using the scope should have.
+This prevents an app, which has inherited a user's access rights when the user grants app access, from unauthorized altering of schemas or access control lists.
 By default, the set maximum access level is **Editor**.
 To know more about what each access level allows and to whom the access level is assigned, see [Access levels in the ACL](https://help.hcltechsw.com/domino/12.0.2/admin/conf_accesslevelsintheacl_c.html){: target="_blank" rel="noopener noreferrer"}.

 A scope points to a schema that's contained in a database.
 A database can have many schemas for different use cases and a schema can be pointed to by more than one scope.